sfomuseum/accession-numbers/README.md

 ## Important

 This is work in progress.
-Things may still change.
+Things are starting to settle down but may still change.

 ## Motivation